-- A. Prescription has not set in as the period of discovery and the institution of judicial proceedings for violation of Section 254 of the NIRC of 1997, as amended, not only triggers the commencement of the prescriptive period but, at the same time, triggers the interruption of the same prescriptive period; and, - B. Accused-appellee should be held liable for willful attempt to evade or defeat tax for the 4th quarter of TY 2010 in violation of Section 254 of the NIRC of 1997, as amended.
+- A. Prescription has not set in as the period of discovery and the institution of judicial proceedings for violation of Section 254 of the NIRC of 1997, as amended, not only triggers the commencement of the prescriptive period but, at the same time, triggers the interruption of the same prescriptive period; and, - B. Accused-appellee should be held liable for willful attempt to evade or defeat payment of income tax for TY 2010 in violation of Section 254 of the NIRC of 1997, as amended.

-On the other hand, accused-appellee counter-argues that:
+Accused-appellee counter-argues that: